 Just the act of following these rules will make you feel more disciplined, like a karate black-belt doing her kata.
 As the food bank donations decrease, your poker score will improve.

 Thank you for reading.

 P.S.
 There is, actually, a fourth way to improve your poker score: get coaching from me.
-Try a free consultation to see if we're right for each other.
+Schedule your first coaching session (or a handful of sessions) here.